Yandy.com: History

 Yandy.com is an online women's intimates apparel retailer, originally based out of the residence of its co-founders.
 The company was founded in 2007 by Chad Horstman and his brother Evan in Scottsdale, Arizona.
 By 2018 the company employed over 80 full-time employees and occupies a 30,000 sqft warehouse.

 Chad Horstman served as the company's CEO from its founding until 2017 and remains a member of its board of directors.
 In October 2017, the company elevated its CTO Aras Koktas and CFO Jeffrey Watton to Co-CEO titles.

 The firm first sold exclusively lingerie but expanded to Halloween costumes in their first year.
 In 2010, it began selling its own branded costumes.
 It now creates lingerie, everyday intimates, Halloween costumes, swimwear, and other women's apparel.
 Halloween costumes have included looks inspired by political figures, celebrities, memes, cultural events, and popular culture trends, along with conventional Halloween themes.

 In December 2019, Yandy was purchased by Playboy Enterprises.

+In April 2023, Yandy was acquired by ASP Retail Group led by company's former CEO, Aras Koktas.
+Koktas has returned to the operation as the chief executive after 2 years serving as the Chief Digital Officer at DollsKill.